-The multiple arms of Hindu Gods show the greater power of Deities over the humans.
+The multiple arms of Hindu Gods and Goddesses show the greater power of Deities over humans.

 Each hand holds some object which symbolizes the various qualities of that particular deity.
-Some hands are shown empty but with different mudras (position) of the fingers and palms that signify the character of God.
-For instance, when the fingers are pointing towards the ground, they convey the charitable nature of God, whereas, when the fingers point upwards, in the form of a blessing, convey the protective nature of God.
+Some hands are shown empty but with different mudras (positions) of the fingers and palms that signify the character of God.
+For instance, when the fingers are pointing toward the ground, they convey the charitable nature of God, whereas when the fingers point upwards, in the form of a blessing, convey the protective nature of God.

-The Abhaya Mudra translated to English means a gesture of fearlessness (Abhaya = fearless, mudra =gesture).
+The Abhaya Mudra, translated to English, means a gesture of fearlessness (Abhaya = fearless, mudra =gesture).
 In this gesture, Ganesha’s lower right hand symbolizes his grace, blessings, and protection on a person’s journey through life.
-Holding an axe in his upper right hand, Ganesha symbolizes detachment that is, to cut off all attachments.
+Holding an axe in his upper right hand, Ganesha symbolizes detachment, which is to cut off all attachments.
 He holds a rope in his upper left hand to pull the devotees nearer to the spiritual path.
-It is said that Ganesha offers rewards in the form of modak (sweets) for penances (sadhana) done with the modak which he holds in his lower left hand.
+It is said that Ganesha offers rewards in the form of Modak (sweets) for penances (sadhana) done with the Modak, which he holds in his lower left hand.

-Like Hindu Deities, the Vedas mention of demons as well having multiple heads and arms.
+Like Hindu Deities, the Puranas also mention demons (Asura) having multiple arms and heads.
 This depiction is done to convey their superhuman power.

 Examples of Deities and Asuras with Multiple Arms and heads

 One of the most well-known deities with multiple hands is Lord Vishnu, the preserver of the universe.
 Vishnu is often depicted with four hands, each holding different objects that symbolize his divine attributes and powers.
 For example, he may hold a conch shell (representing the primordial sound of creation), a discus (symbolizing the power to destroy evil), a mace (representing strength), and a lotus flower (symbolizing purity).